pitchmuc/aepp/docs/catalog.md

 * datasetId : REQUIRED : ID of the dataset to be looked down.
 * viewId : REQUIRED : ID of the view to be look upon.

 #### enableDatasetProfile
 Enable a dataset for profile with upsert.\
 Arguments:
 * datasetId : REQUIRED : Dataset ID to be enabled for profile
 * upsert : OPTIONAL : If you wish to enabled the dataset for upsert.

 #### enableDatasetIdentity
 Enable a dataset for profile with upsert.\
 Arguments:
 * datasetId : REQUIRED : Dataset ID to be enabled for Identity

+#### enableDatasetUpsert
+Enable a dataset for upsert on profile.
+        The dataset is automatically enabled for profile as well.
+        Arguments:
+            datasetId : REQUIRED : Dataset ID to be enabled for upsert

 #### disableDatasetProfile
 Disable the dataset for Profile ingestion.\
 Arguments:
 * datasetId : REQUIRED : Dataset ID to be disabled for profile

 #### disableDatasetIdentity
 Disable a dataset for identity ingestion\
 Arguments:
 * datasetId : REQUIRED : Dataset ID to be disabled for Identity

 #### createUnionProfileDataset
 Create a dataset with an union Profile schema.

 #### getMapperErrors
 Get failed batches for Mapper errors, based on error code containing "MAPPER".\